DistriLab/msess-visualizer/ecce/patch-notes.md

 ## Overview
-- Project global protocol onto each party, obtaining the mapping from each party to their projected party protocol, `mPartyProtocol`.
+- Project global protocol onto each party, obtaining the mapping from each party to their projected party protocol, `mappingPartyProtocol`.
 - Draw the state of all parties in the GUI, depending on their current protocol heads.
   - If sending, draw upward triangle.
   - If receiving, draw downward triangle.
-- Write a function that looks for matches in the heads of all values in `mPartyProtocol`.
+- Write a function that looks for matches in the heads of all values in `mappingPartyProtocol`.
 There is a match between two parties if one is sending and one is receiving.
   - If there is a match, draw a transmission between the matching parties.
   - If there is no match, the protocol processing ends.
 - Cannot use neither `networkProcessor` nor `processStep` anymore.
 This is